boneframework/bone-native/README.md

 ### dev domain & ssl certificate
 You can edit the virtual host settings if using the Docker LAMP project in the `docker-compose.yml`, `build/httpd/Dockerfile`, and `build/httpd/httpd-vhosts.conf`. where self signed certificate generation code should be tweaked.
-The default dev domain is `https://awesome.scot`.
-Whatever you set this domain as, remember to add `127.0.0.1 awesome.scot` (or your custom domain) to your development machine's `/etc/hosts` file.
+The default dev domain is `https://awesome.bone`.
+Whatever you set this domain as, remember to add `127.0.0.1 awesome.bone` (or your custom domain) to your development machine's `/etc/hosts` file.
 If you change the domain name, be sure to run `docker compose build`.

 Next you need the SSL certificate to be trusted on your iPhone/Android.